Marie-Louise von Franz: Correspondence with Wolfgang Pauli

 Von Franz had a lengthy exchange of letters with Wolfgang Pauli, winner of a Nobel Prize in physics.
 On Pauli's death, his widow Franca deliberately destroyed all the letters von Franz had sent to her husband, and which he had kept locked inside his writing desk.
-But the letters sent by Pauli to von Franz were all saved and were later made available to researchers (and published as well).
+The letters sent by Pauli to von Franz were all saved and were later made available to researchers (and published as well).

 Bollingen tower

 Von Franz was passionately interested in nature and gardening.
 In order to meet her love for nature, she acquired a piece of land at the borders of a large forest above Bollingen.
-There, in 1958, she built a quadrate tower following the example of C. G. Jung.
+At this site, in 1958, she built a quadrate tower following the example of C. G. Jung.
 The tower was meant to be a hermitage, having neither electricity nor a flushing cistern.
-She used to take her wood for heating and cooking from the surrounding woods.
-Besides the house, there was a bog pond, abundant with toads and frogs, which she loved.
+She collected wood for heating and cooking from the surrounding woods.
+There was also a bog pond, abundant with toads and frogs, which she loved.
 This tower enabled her "to escape modern civilization and all its unrest from time to time and to find a refuge in nature", as her sister reported.
-At that place, she felt "in tune with the spirit of nature" and she wrote a good many of her books that she had planned early on in her life, and which she had realised one after the other, throughout the decades.
+There she felt "in tune with the spirit of nature" and wrote many of the books that she had planned early on in her life, and which she realised one after the other throughout the decades.

 Later years

 Between the 1950s and 1970s, von Franz travelled widely, not only for holidays but also for lecturing.
 She visited European countries including Austria, England, Germany, Greece, Italy and Scotland, as well as America, Egypt and some Asian countries.

 After 1986 she turned to a more introverted life at her home in Küsnacht, Switzerland.
 Several times a year she took a retreat into her Bollingen tower, which in some years was up to a five months stay.
-She concentrated mainly on her creative work, especially alchemy and continued to meet friends and patients from all over the world.
+She concentrated mainly on her creative work, especially alchemy, and continued to meet friends and patients from all over the world.

 Illness and death

 During her last years, von Franz had Parkinson's disease.
-Barbara Davies stated that she took only a minimum of medicine, so that she was increasingly physically affected by her illness until death, but could keep a clear mind and consciousness.
+Barbara Davies stated that she only took a minimum of her medicine, so that she was increasingly physically affected by her illness until death, but could keep a clear mind and consciousness.

 Von Franz died in Küsnacht, Switzerland on 17 February 1998.
 She was 83.